Jakeler/bms-parser/README.md

 python -m py.tui.main /path/to/tty
 ```

+This fork is the same as the original repository except for TUI is now runs on `pyserial` commands for cross-platform support.

 ### Non Python Parsing
 For other languages you can use the compiler, for example:
 ```terminal